 Note: You’ll probably notice that this guide was originally written a few years ago.
-We’ve updated it for Windows 7 and are republishing it for all the readers that might have missed it the first time.
+We’ve updated it for Windows 7, Windows 8, and Windows 10 and are republishing it for all the readers that might have missed it the first time.

 You can also use chkdsk on Windows XP as well, but some of the options are slightly different.
 In general, it works the same way.